Luminex® Transcription Factor Assays

 Note: A complete assay requires the purchase of both the Transcription Factor Multiplex Kit containing the buffers and the antibody-conjugated bead(s) of interest.

 |Transcription Factor Multiplex Kit - NFκB||96 rxns||33110||$425||Buy Now|

 The Transcription Factor Multiplex Assays work as pull-down reactions where cell lysates are combined with a biotinylated double-stranded consensus binding sequence for the transcription factor family of interest.
 Fluorescently labeled magnetic beads, which have been conjugated to antibodies for the individual transcription factor family members, are used to capture the transcription factor-bound DNA.
 Streptavidin-phycoerythrin is used to bind the biotinylated oligo and determine the magnitude of signal (see Figure 1).

 Since each antibody-conjugated bead contains a different fluorescent label, antibodies for multiple family members can be added to the same sample for multiplexing.
 The readout from the streptavidin-phycoerythrin is proportional to the amount of transcription factor binding.
 This allows for comparative analysis of DNA binding activity within the same transcription factor family.
-Active Motif offers buffer kits and antibody-conjugated magnetic beads to create your own custom multiplex or singleplex assays for the study of AP-1 and NFκB transcription factor families.
+Active Motif offers buffer kits and antibody-conjugated magnetic beads to create your own custom multiplex or singleplex assays for the study of the NFκB transcription factor family.